Affiliate links on Android Authority may earn us a commission. Learn more.

 Most of these shots are either 2x or 5x zoomed in, and taken through a layer of glass.
 I did my best to put the Pixel 7 Pro’s lens as close to the glass as I could to avoid reflections, but keep that in mind if you see some oddities.
 If you ask me, almost every single shot in this collection can be a wallpaper.

-October isn’t the best month to go strolling in a garden, but Paris is a wonderful city and there are always flowers and bees to capture somewhere.
+The winter months aren’t the best time to go strolling in gardens in the northern hemisphere, but Paris is a wonderful city and there are always flowers and bees to capture somewhere.
 Most of these shots are taken with the Pixel 7 Pro’s macro mode, but there are some regular snaps mixed in.
 I think the red and white flower with the yellow pistils shots are awesome, and the one with the bee is amazing.
 I did not get stung, in case you were wondering.

 Rocking it out